 Availability started to be limited late last year and in January due to “supply chain disruptions”.
 Shelves were over 20% out of stock.
 However, supply chain disruptions is also the latest excuse for every issue, and so as we dug into the issue, there were no widespread outages that would impact the industry.
 Transportation and packaging came up; however, the item that seems the most likely cause of such a significant number is labor shortages.
 Every client has an issue meeting customer demand due to labor shortages currently.

 Unfortunately, the problem worsened when the FDA shut down the Abbott plant that produces over 40% of the baby formula for the U.S. That facility has been shut down for 3 months.
 As anyone in manufacturing and supply chain circles know, it is not surprising we now have a 40-50% out of stock situation.
-Listen to my discussion on Good Morning San Diego.
+I had an interesting discussion about this on Good Morning San Diego.

 The Complexities of the Baby Formula Arena